 The main tasks of MCII aim at identifying and evaluating possibilities for risk reduction, risk transfer and adaptation in the flood-prone urban region of Hue (Central Vietnam).
 In addition to innovative risk transfer options (e.g. through insurance solutions), a particular focus is on ecosystem-based approaches that offer a variety of potential co-benefits in addition to direct risk reduction functions.

 Building on the analysis and assessment of current and future risk dynamics and involving relevant planning documents and local stakeholders, MCII will identify and assess existing, planned and possible innovative risk mitigation, risk transfer and adaptation options (with a particular focus on ecosystem-based or risk transfer approaches).
 The assessment of the technical feasibility and the implementation and maintenance costs associated with individual measures will be carried out by means of the ECA-VN (Economics of Climate Adaptation) pilot developed in the definition phase, which will be further developed and applied under the leadership of MCII.

 These results are directly incorporated into the modular risk information system (FRAME, University of Tübingen), which is intended, among other things, to enable the integration of the results into planning and decision-making processes on the ground.

 In addition to the activities mentioned above, MCII contributes significantly to the planned capacity development and knowledge transfer activities of FloodAdaptVN.

-FloodAdaptVN is funded by the German Federal Ministry for Education and Research (BMBF) as part of the funding initiative “Sustainable Development of Urban Regions”.
+The German-Vietnamese FloodAdaptVN project is currently in the Research and Development (R&D) phase of 48 months (until 2025), in which the initial approach – (2019-2021) – is refined and applied with our local scientific contributors and stakeholders.
+FloodAdaptVN is funded by the German Federal Ministry of Education and Research (BMBF) as part of the funding initiative “Sustainable Development of Urban Regions” (SURE).